UMAprotocol/docs/docs/synthetic-tokens/long-short-pair.md

 ## LSP Interaction

-The LSP is a simple contract and only has four ways to interact with the contract.
+The LSP is a simple contract and only has five ways to interact with the contract.

 The method are:
 - `create`
 - `redeem`
 - `expire`
 - `settle`
+- `requestEarlyExpiration`

 ### `create`